-- Our gaming operations rely heavily on technology services and an uninterrupted supply of electrical power, and if we experience damage or service interruptions, we may have to cease some or all of our operations. - Our information technology and other systems are subject to cyber-security risk, misappropriation of customer information and other breaches of information security.
+- Our gaming operations rely heavily on technology services and an uninterrupted supply of electrical power.
+If we experience damage or service interruptions, we may have to cease some or all of our operations, which will result in a decrease in revenue. - Our information technology and other systems are subject to cyber-security risk, misappropriation of customer information and other breaches of information security.